Optional Practical Training

 - Print your name and I-94 number on the back of each photograph with a pen or pencil.

-- Contact the Office of International Student Services to make an OPT appointment once they have received your OPT Request Form (see #2).
-When you call, tell the office staff person the date that you would like to start working, whether you will be applying for the full 12 months, and your employer’s name and address (if you have one already).
+- Contact the Office of International Student Services to make an OPT appointment once they have received your OPT Request Form and the Graduation Degree Audit Evaluation (see #2).

 - Bring all of the above to the appointment.